 - 15-point ability score buy, as defined in the Core Rule Book.
-While I see the campaign as becoming more of a “high fantasy” campaign, there are little extras the original characters have to allow them to be successful later in the campaign without the sometimes unbalancing 20-point buy.
+While I see the campaign as becoming more of a “high fantasy” campaign, there are some little extras the characters have to allow them to be successful later in the campaign without using the sometimes unbalancing 20-point buy.

 - NO EVIL ALIGNMENTS WITHIN THE PARTY!
 This may change as the game progresses through cursed items, magical spells, or alignment slips, but no character is allowed to begin with an evil alignment.

-- All characters need at least a small back story.
-I realize that it is a limited area where the characters originate, but a short back story of some childhood adventure which lead the character to their chosen class, a dream of some magical battle, or even a background of their family not only adds depth to the character and to the party, but gives the GM possible side treks and adventure/encounter options.
-The back story can be just a paragraph long, but the longer, the better.
+- All characters need at least a short back story.
+I realize that it is a limited area where the characters originate, but a short back story of some childhood adventure on the island which lead the character to their chosen class, a dream of some magical battle, or even a background of their family not only adds depth to the character and to the party, but gives the GM possible side treks and adventure/encounter options.
+The back story can be just a paragraph long; it doesn’t have to be a novel, though the longer, the better.

 - Some of the extras mentioned earlier include: